asgouros/ch-spiral-length/README.md

 so that the app can easily adopt another actual implementation if needed.

-The Command component is the single component where it seemed that "partial" Dependency Injection is more adequate ie. Services are injected, Models are controlled directly.
+The Command component is the single component where it seemed that "partial" Dependency Injection is more adequate i.e. Services are injected, Models are controlled directly.
 This still allowed it to be properly testable.

-### Models

-Models incorporate most of requirements' logic and are the following:

-### Generators

-A very crucial point for the project is the ability to handle large data-sets.
-To facilitate this, [Generators](https://www.php.net/manual/en/language.generators.php) have been adopted.
-Indeed, load testing proved that memory consumption is fixed and limited, regardless of the size of dataset.

 ### Testing

 Project is covered comprehensively by unit-tests which cover adequately the most critical and complex parts:
 - execution flow
 - tools used

-## Notable assumptions not otherwise defined

 ## Getting Started